grinnell-csc324-01-fall-2025/individual_p_tiffany/docs/Observation.md

    - This structure creates unnecessary pressure, as it feels more like a burden than a supportive feature.

 4. **Analysis Content**
-   - Once unlocked, the analysis feature provides evaluative sum
+   - Once unlocked, the analysis feature provides evaluative summaries of users’ messages.
+   - However, it lacks actionable suggestions or instructional feedback, limiting its usefulness.
+Instead of offering guidance, it primarily restates the content of the conversation.